 We read about what are brand guidelines and brand books and we know they are similar to each other.
 People often use terms such as a brand book, brand guideline, and brand style guide to refer to the same thing.

-Both the books include similar elements, some of which are mentioned below:
+Both books include similar elements, some of which are mentioned below:

 Brand Essence